How Long Should Employee Records Be Kept For?

 No doubt you’re keeping all sorts of employee records, from basic contact details to contracts and from appraisal records to financial information.
 Each record has been created for a different purpose.

-According to the Data Protection Act, records should be stored only for as long as they have a use.
+According to the Data Protection Act (which as of 25th May 2018 is now the General Data Protection Regulation), records should be stored only for as long as they have a use.
 Employers therefore have to use their own discretion, not disposing of anything too early but also not keeping records that will never be used again.

 Basic contact details might be valuable for years after an employee has left (as long as you have a valid reason to store them), but photocopies of someone’s ID or details about their bank account have less long-term importance and should be quickly disposed of once payments are up to date.